datacarpentry/python-socialsci/episodes/05-processing-data-from-file.md

 objectives:
 - "Describe a file handle"
-- "Use `with open() as` to open and close files for reading"
+- "Use `with open() as` to open files for reading and auto-close files"
-- "Create, open and close files for writing or appending"
+- "Create and open for writing or appending and auto-close files"
 - "Explain what is meant by a record"

 keypoints: